Policy Brief

 The Report includes some statistics on incentives for electric vehicles –

 - In Q3 2023 the electric vehicle purchase incentive scheme was launched.
 By the end of July 2024, 755 applications had been received of which 691 had been redeemed.
 The average cost of cars under the scheme was £24,036.
+[The scheme was closed in December 2024. £4.3 million had funded 1,210 incentives, mainly of the £3,500.
+There is no analysis of the extent to which the subsidy went to people who would have bought electric vehicles anyway.]

 - In Q3 2023 the electric vehicle charger scheme was introduced.
-By the end of July 2024,75 applications had been received and 33 redeemed.
+By the end of July 2024, 75 applications had been received and 33 redeemed.

 Sustainable transport policy

-The Roadmap included: “bring forward the Sustainable Transport Roadmap to the States assembly by the Q4 of 2022”.
+The Roadmap included: “bring forward the Sustainable Transport Roadmap to the States Assembly by the Q4 of 2022”.
 This did not happen.
 The progress report stated that this has now been renamed “Sustainable Transport Policy” and would be published by 24 July – six days later.
 This did not happen.
 On 6 December 2023 the Government published Sustainable Transport Policy: Next Steps.

 The Policy does not have a summary; it is best summarised in the press release accompanying the report, which stated that the document prioritises six areas -